pareenakaur/DSAI-Mini-Project/README.md

 4. There are some factors in which we can look into to mitigate the severity of accidents, however they are not explicitely shown in the dataset

 ## What did we learn from this project?
-1. Meaninful problem formulation and data selection
+1. Meaningful problem formulation and data selection
 2. Handling imbalanced data using imblearn package
-3. Implementing different types of new models to provide better comparison between variables
+3. Implementing different types of new models (Logistic Regression and Random Forest Classifier from sklearn) to provide better comparison between variables
+4. Intepreting 3-by-3 Confusion Matrices
+5. Concepts about Precision, Recall, and Classification Accuracy Scores
-4. collaborating using github
+6. collaborating using github

 ## Classification of Variables